Today, I will share about toxic stress symptoms in partnership with Stress Health, an initiative of the Center for Youth Wellness.

 What is Toxic Stress?

-Toxic stress is a high level of stress that results from exposure to Adverse Childhood Experiences (ACEs) which are damaging life events like emotional or physical abuse, neglect, parental addiction, mental illness and household instability.
+Toxic stress is a high level of stress that results from exposure to Adverse Childhood Experiences (ACEs).
+These are damaging life events like emotional or physical abuse, neglect, parental addiction, mental illness and household instability.
 Powerful stress hormones overwhelm the child’s body and brain and produce very negative effects.
+Unlike like normal stress, the physiological changes to the body that result from toxic stress often do not go away when the stressor does.

 The good news is that research shows parents can be the most powerful force in preventing or even reversing the impact of toxic stress in their children.
 That’s why it is helpful to be alert for Toxic Stress Symptoms.